 NYDIS is Seeking NYC Congregations to Host 2014 Rebuild Volunteers

-eat and sleep.
+a place to eat and sleep.
 NYDIS is managing the NYC Volunteer Group Housing program to coordinate and support volunteer housing available from congregations.
-We provide forms and training materials,
+We provide forms and training

-coordinate reservations, and provide any other operations support needed.
-To get more information or to register your congregation as a "dorm," or request volunteer housing for
+materials, coordinate reservations, and provide any other operations support needed.
+To get more information or to register your congregation as a "dorm," or request volunteer

 NYC RECOVERY NEWS & RESOURCES